More Parts More Support

 Having a properly functioning cooling system in the winter is extremely important.
 Not only does it keep your car cool, but it also keeps you warm.
 First, there's your coolant.
 In the winter, you want to be running an antifreeze/water mixture.
 Although it is implied, antifreeze keeps the liquid in your cooling system from freezing solid.
 In most applications, a 50/50 mixture is adequate.
 However, if you live in an area that gets extremely cold, a 60/40 or 70/30 mixture of antifreeze and water is recommended.
 Here is a list of those temperatures:

-Other important parts worth checking are your heater control valve and your thermostat.
-If either of these components is stuck in the wrong position, your heater will not function, and the engine will not come up to temperature properly.
+Other essential components to check are your heater control valve and thermostat.
+If either of these components is in the wrong position, your heater will not function properly, and the engine will not reach the correct temperature.

-Our cooling system kits offer everything you need to completely overhaul your system.
-This is the ultimate way to guarantee you'll stay warm and your car will stay cool this winter.
+Our cooling system kits provide everything you need to overhaul your entire system.
+This is the ultimate way to ensure you stay warm and your car stays cool this winter.

 How To Pick The Right Coolant For Your Car